lsst-dm/dmtn-224/index.rst

    It then checks the scope information of that token against the requested authentication scope given as a ``scope`` parameter to the ``/auth`` route.
    If the requested scope or scopes are not satisfied, it returns a 403 error.
    If LDAP is configured, user metadata such as group memberships and email address are retrieved from LDAP.
-   That metadata, either from the data stored with the token or from LDAP, is added to additional response headers.
+#.
+The metadata, either from the data stored with the token or from LDAP, is added to additional response headers.
+   Gafaelfawr also copies the ``Authorization`` and ``Cookie`` headers from the incoming request to the reply with any Gafaelfawr tokens or cookies removed.
-   Gafaelfawr then returns 200 with those response headers, and NGINX then proxies the request to the protected application and user interaction continues as normal, possibly including some of the response headers in the proxied request.
+   Gafaelfawr then returns 200 with those response headers, and NGINX then proxies the request to the protected application and user interaction continues as normal.
+   The response headers from Gafaelfawr — ``Authorization``, ``Cookie``, and the additional metadata headers — are added to the request sent to the protected application, replacing the headers in the original request.
+   The filtering of the ``Authorization`` and ``Cookie`` headers is to prevent credential leakage to services.
+   See :sqr:`051` for more details.

 Of special security note is the ``state`` parameter validation.
 During initial authentication, Gafaelfawr sends a ``state`` parameter to the OAuth 2.0 or OpenID Connect authentication provider and also stores that parameter in the session cookie.